(c) Kathryn M. Schreiber, 2019. Use anytime, especially Lent-Easter Year C.

 3rd Sunday of Lent “Holy Fools Persevere”

-Scripture: Luke 13:1-9 and Psalm 68:1-8.
+Scripture: Luke 13:1-9 and Psalm 63:1-8.
 Fools: The Fig Gardener and Shakuntala David.
 Giving up isn’t an option when you’re doing God’s work.
 Jesus’ parable takes flesh in Northern India as a woman of faith “foolishly” finds new ways to live out her calling to liberate women from domestic violence in the name of Christ.
-Content includes “You Shelter Us” Survivors of Domestic Violence’s Version of Psalm 68:1-8.
+Content includes “I Think of You: a Survivor of Domestic Violence’s Version of Psalm 63:1-8″.

 4th Sunday of Lent “Holy Fools Get Better”

 Scripture: Luke 15:1-3, 11b-32 and Psalm 32.
 Fools: Prodigal Son & Family and People in Recovery.
 When one person changes established patterns an entire system is impacted.
 Jesus “foolishly” teaches God’s wellbeing for everyone.
-This service supports persons in recovery and 12-step programs and the role of the local church in community health.
-Content includes “Beloved, You Really Are Forgiven” A 12-Step Version of Psalm 32.
+This service supports persons in recovery and 12-step programs, as well as the role of local churches in community health.
+Content includes “Joyfully Released: A Recovery Version of Psalm 32/Serenity Prayer.”

 5th Sunday of Lent “Holy Fools Pray”

 Scripture: John 12:1-8 and Psalm 126.
 Fools: Mary of Bethany and Indigenous Female Leaders.
 The sacred way forward through any social challenge is rooted in prayer and spiritual practice.
 An ancient woman of faith and modern leaders of indigenous justice movements reveal the divine foolishness of holy priorities.
-Content includes “Dreaming of Joy” A Justice-Maker’s Version of Psalm 126.
+Content includes “Harvesting Joy Dream: An Indigenous Solidarity Version of Psalm 126.”

 6th Sunday of Lent (Passion Sunday) “Holy Fools Give”

-Scripture: John 18:1-19:42 (edited and adapted) and 1 Corinthians 1:20-31.
-Fools: Jesus Christ and His Disciples.
-The story of Christ’s Passion told as a series of releases, most of which are pure foolishness in the eyes of the world.
+Scripture: selections from John 18:1-19:42 and 1 Corinthians 1:20-31.
+Holy Fools: Jesus Christ, women at the cross, men at the tomb.
+The story of Christ’s Passion told as a series of surrenders – some are the work of Holy Fools, some are the acts of frightened fools.
 Like the Stations of the Cross, this service invites us to move through the Passion story stopping to pray and let go as we follow Jesus to his borrowed tomb.
-Service concludes with the Last Supper as a radical act of remembrance.
+The service may be held in a traditional worship space or in multiple locations onsite.

 Easter Sunday: “Holy Fools Rejoice”